michellemeier27/Semesterproject/README.md

 | ssGSEA_function | produces ssGSEA biplots for each series, needs gene sets |
 | tSNE | transposes data and gives tSNE results |

+# Contact
+If you have any further questions, feel free to contact me via email: mailto:mimeier@biol.ethz.ch